-Breast cancer patients face increasing number of imaging visits before surgeryDecember 9th, 2011 in Surgery /
+Breast cancer patients face increasing number of imaging visits before surgeryDecember 9, 2011 in Medicine & Health / Surgery

 Breast cancer patients frequently undergo imaging like mammograms or ultrasounds between their first breast cancer-related doctor visit and surgery to remove the tumor.
 Evaluations of these scans help physicians understand a person's disease and determine the best course of action.
 In recent years, however, imaging has increased in dramatic and significant ways, say researchers from Fox Chase Cancer Center.
 More patients have repeat visits for imaging than they did 20 years ago, and single imaging appointments increasingly include multiple types of imaging.